Planning to get behind the wheel in the Netherlands? Make sure you’re covered with our complete guide to car insurance in the Netherlands.

 - proof of residence (i.e., residence permit or BSN)

-- customs paperwork if the car has been imported
+- customs paperwork if you imported your car to the Netherlands

 Policies should be sorted within a couple of days and you should receive: